Build an MLOps Pipeline

 both of which are aligned with the principles above.

-In this notebook, which will run in the Chameleon Jupyter environment, we will install and configure these tools in that environment.
-This is a one-time step that an engineer would ordinarily do just once, on their own computer.
+In this notebook, which will run in the Chameleon Jupyter environment, we will install and configure Terraform in our environment, and in a later notebook, we will install and configure Ansible in this same environment.
+This is a one-time step that an engineer would ordinarily do just once, when “onboarding”, on their own computer.

 Note: This is a Bash notebook, so you will run it with a Bash kernel.
 You can change the kernel (if needed) by clicking the kernel name in the top right of the Jupyter interface.